 Statistics – 3 semester credits

 Writing and Rhetoric II – 3 semester credits

 Note: Students earning less than a C during a retake of any of the prerequisite courses will not be considered for admission.
 Evidence of completion of all prerequisite courses must be submitted to the occupational therapy department at least 30 days prior to the first day of class.

-Fall 2017 Applications will open July 19, 2016 and close January 15, 2017.
-Please note, only applicants whose OTCAS application is completed and verified by January 15, 2017 will be considered for admissions.
+Applications will open July 19, 2017 and close December 20, 2017.
+Please note, only applicants whose OTCAS application is completed and verified by December 20, 2017 will be considered for admissions.
 It can take several weeks for applications to be verified by OTCAS, please plan accordingly.

 Applicants must complete the application process on the Occupational Therapy Centralized Admission System (OTCAS) at https://portal.otcas.org/ and have their application completed and verified by the deadline published on www.kc.edu/occupational-therapy to be considered for admissions.
 It can take several weeks for applications to be verified by OTCAS, please plan accordingly.
 During the application process, all official transcripts should be sent directly to OTCAS.
 However, if an applicant received college credit from any international college or university, official transcripts need to be mailed to OTCAS and Kettering College directly from the institution(s), and the applicant needs to have the transcript(s) officially translated by a company that provides credential evaluation, such as WES, ECE, or Josef Silny (www.wes.org, www.ece.org, www.jsilny.com).